 Automating strategies with spreadsheet and presentation software implies limitations in the consistency of calculations, maintainability, and data security.
 Specialized strategy execution software, such as BSC Designer, provides all these features ‘out of the box.’
 We discussed all the typical challenges of strategy automation here.

-Alexis is the CEO of BSC Designer with over 20 years of experience in strategic planning.
-He has a formal education in applied mathematics and computer science.
-Alexis is the author of the “5 Step Strategy Deployment System”, the book “10 Step KPI System”, and “Your Guide to Balanced Scorecard”.
-He is a regular speaker at industry conferences and has written over 100 articles on strategy and performance measurement.
-His work is often cited in academic research and by industry professionals.
+Alexis is a Senior Strategy Consultant and CEO at BSC Designer, with over 20 years of experience in strategic planning.
+Alexis developed the “5 Step Strategy Implementation System” that helps companies with the practical implementation of their strategies.
+He is a regular speaker at industry conferences and has published over 100 articles on strategy and performance management, including the book “10 Step KPI System”.
+His work is frequently cited in academic research.